-1 Local Area Workforce and Economic Analysis......5
+1 Local Area Workforce and Economic Analysis

 - 1.1 Identify the composition of the local area's population and labor force. - 1.2 How are skills gaps defined in the local area?
-Provide a description of the skills that are required to meet the needs of employers in region/local area? - 1.3 What are the challenges the local area faces in aligning existing labor force skills and education and training activities with the needs of regional employers? - 1.4 Provide an analysis of local area workforce development activities, including education and training.
+Provide a description of the skills that are required to meet the needs of employers in region/local area? - 1.3 What are the challenges the local area faces in aligning existing labor force skills and education and training activities with the needs of regional employers? - 1.4 Provide an analysis of local area workforce development activities, including education and training. - 1.5 Describe strategic planning elements including a regional analysis of economic conditions.